A Kingdom for Keflings: Development, release, and marketing

-A Kingdom For Keflings was released on the Xbox 360 on November 19, 2008.
-On November 13, 2009 Ninjabee announced that the game would be coming to the PC as well, it was released for Windows on March 20, 2010.
+A Kingdom For Keflings was released on the Xbox 360 on November 19, 2008, followed by Windows version on March 20, 2010.
 Sales were close to 610,000 units as of year-end 2011.
-A Kingdom for Keflings has two DLC packages: Kingdom Pack 1 and Kingdom Pack 2.
-Both were released on December 9, 2009.
-Each pack contains two new kingdoms for players to develop.
-Kingdom Pack 1 contains the Orchard Kingdom and Kingdom Crossroads.
-Kingdom Pack 2 contains Relic Kingdom and Central Kingdom.
+The game had two DLC packages: Kingdom Pack 1 and Kingdom Pack 2, both released in December 2009.
+Each pack contained two new kingdoms for players to develop.
+Kingdom Pack 1 contained the Orchard Kingdom and Kingdom Crossroads, while Kingdom Pack 2 contained Relic Kingdom and Central Kingdom.
 The Kingdoms in the second pack are said to be of a higher difficulty.

 The game features a set of five different songs that play dynamically according to the current season and the state of the village.
 They form a set of joyful and relaxing songs, said to be quite catchy and adding a lot of appeal to the game.
 At the request of fans, the developer has made the songs available for download.